-I am now almost three years into a job where I commute between 40 minutes and an hour (sometimes more) one way.
+I am now almost five years into a job where I commute an hour (sometimes more) one way.
 This commute leaves me time to listen to a lot of audio books and most of the year those are business related.

 At Christmas time, I try to find one "inspirational" book in keeping with the season--hopefully a feel good little tale similar to the ones we publish--a fun story with just enough sentiment and just enough message to make it worth my time.

-This year I chose two--The Return of the Gods (released September 2022 by author Jonathan Cahn), and Tell Someone, an evangelistic older title from Pastor Greg Laurie about how to effectively share faith.
+A couple of years ago, I chose 2--The Return of the Gods (released September 2022 by author Jonathan Cahn), and Tell Someone, an evangelistic older title from Pastor Greg Laurie about how to effectively share faith.
 I had never read anything by Cahn although I am familiar with his body of work, and I will say this his book is neither "feel good" nor "inspirational" but it is powerful and thought-provoking and I highly recommend it.
 In a world that is becoming increasingly secular and increasingly pagan, Cahn's book does a lot to explain the spiritual source of the problems of our day.
 We are now in a world where unchurched people with no faith comprise a bigger population than followers of any single Protestant denomination.
 As that group of unchurched with no faith continues to grow, so does paganism.

 Yet, Cahn's book is also a powerful reminder that it was the story of the gospel that drove out paganism the first time.
 As the gospel spread, paganism lost its influence and its power in the world.
 Its horrible practices, including human sacrifice, became forbidden acts.
 Magic and witchcraft were driven underground--all because of the gospel.
 The gospel did not just change individuals--it changed cultures, nations and ultimately the world.